dannasman/dannasman.github.io/docs/_posts/2022-10-21-hacktoberfest.md

 categories: hacktoberfest2022 hacktoberfest Rust RustPython zellij
 ---

 This year was my first time participating in Hacktoberfest.
-With little over a week left it looks like I have managed managed complete the challenge with one merged pull request to [Zellij](https://github.com/zellij-org/zellij) and three to [RustPython](https://github.com/RustPython/RustPython).
+With little over a week left I have managed complete the challenge with one merged pull request to [Zellij](https://github.com/zellij-org/zellij) and three to [RustPython](https://github.com/RustPython/RustPython).
 For a couple of months now I have been getting more and more interested in the Rust programming language.
 When I read about Hacktoberfest 2022 I immediately got exited about measuring the knowledge acquired so far by contributing to open source Rust projects.

 # Zellij
 One of the four PRs submitted was to Zellij.